Claresholm and District Museum

 The Town of Claresholm had a new Museum Exhibit Hall building contructed in 2008 which is situated directly east of the original building.
 The Visitor Information Centre, housed in the CPR building, is open from mid-May to mid-October, and are happy to answer questions.
 You may contact them by phone at (403) 625-3131 or by email at email@example.com.

 Questions about the museum?
-Email them at email@example.com.
-The Exhibit Hall is open to the public year round.
-Mid-May to mid-October every day, and the rest of the year it is open Tuesday to Friday from 1:00 to 4:00pm.
-The Exhibit Hall can also be open by appointment.
+Email them at firstname.lastname@example.org.
+The Exhibit Hall is open to the public from mid-May to Labour Day every day, and the rest of the year it is open by appointment.
 For more information, please contact them at (403) 625-1742.